-The recommended mounting orientation for the Egon+ board and the OP-Box Loop M/M+ is horizontal (A).
-If horizontal mounting is not possible, it is recommended that devices are mounted at an angle of 0-90° from horizontal (B).
+The recommended mounting orientation for the Egon+ board is horizontal (A).
+If horizontal mounting is not possible, it is recommended that the devices are mounted at an angle 0-90° from horizontal (B).
 It is NOT recommended to mount the devices at an angle greater than 90° from horizontal (C) due to drainage issues.